Why is passive candidate engagement important?

-Many HR specialists avoid using softwares for recruiting and hiring because they are not user friendly.
-Fortunately, modern softwares have changed that stereotype!
+Many HR specialists avoid using software for recruiting and hiring because they are not user-friendly.
+Fortunately, modern software have changed that stereotype!
 There are platforms available that are so user-friendly that you don’t even need a training for using them.

 To conclude - the selection process is the decision-making process for the candidate, right from the first encounter.
 There are many steps in a selection process that are good to take into account, yet, the two most important pillars are the people involved in this process as they have the most powerful impact, and the recruitment software.
 Once those two pillars are at a level that is beneficial to the employer brand, other details (such as tips and tricks on how to approach a candidate) are to be considered.